aflaxman/dp_2020_census/intro.md

-The confidentiality of information in the decenial census is also constitutionally mandated, and the 2020 US Census will use a novel approach to "disclosure avoidance" to protect respondents' data.[ref TopDown draft? something better? https://www.census.gov/newsroom/blogs/research-matters/2019/06/disclosure_avoidance.html] This approach builds on Differential Privacy (DP), a mathematical definition of privacy and privacy loss that has been developed over the last decade and a half in the theoretical computer science and
+The confidentiality of information in the decenial census is also constitutionally mandated, and the 2020 US Census will use a novel approach to "disclosure avoidance" to protect respondents' data.[@abowd2018disclosure] This approach builds on Differential Privacy (DP), a mathematical definition of privacy and privacy loss that has been developed over the last decade and a half in the theoretical computer science and